mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 $$L := D - A$$

 This definition is super simple, but it describes something quite deep: it's the discrete analogue to the Laplacian operator on multivariate continuous functions.
-In the remainder of the post, we will demonstrate why this is.
+In the remainder of this post we will demonstrate why this is.

 Review of the Laplacian for continuous multivariate functions
 --------------